mckennalab/Circuitseq/README.md

 ```

 ### Barcodes and custom barcodes
-The nanopore official barcodes are already included in the docker container, if you use the nanopore kits you need to set:
+The nanopore official barcodes are already included in the docker container.
+If you use the nanopore kits you need to set the following parameters:
 ```
  --barcodes /plasmidseq/barcodes/nanopore_official/ \
  --barcode_kit "kit-name-in-quotes" \